[This is Step 6 in Part 1 of Job-Hunt's Online Job Search Tutorial.]

 Manage your personal communications so that employers can stay in touch with you, and, if you are employed, your job search won't put your job at risk.
 This is the contact information you will use on your resumes and online profiles.

-Having these personal channels will enable people to stay in touch with you for many years, certainly through a few job changes - or, at least, through your next job change.
+Having these personal channels will enable people to stay in touch with you for many years, certainly through a few job and/or address changes.

-Consider these personal communications channels to be part of your "personal brand" and your "personal marketing" material because they really are that important to you..
+Consider these personal communications channels to be part of your "personal brand" and your "personal marketing" material because they really are that important to you.

 The personal account will enable potential employers and other job search contacts to stay in touch with you easily and safely.

 Particularly if you are employed, use a personal account that your employer can't easily read.
 Having your employer know you are job hunting may result in a very uncomfortable conversation or, even, job loss.

 If you don't already have an email account, different from the one you use in your job or in your school, establish one NOW.

 If you have graduated from a college or university, check to see if they offer permanent accounts to alumni.
 Mail to those accounts may be forwarded to whatever email account you are using or you can simply login to that account and use it for your all of your personal or non-work email.